Diocese of Syracuse: 1886 to 1923

 In 1886, Pope Leo XIII erected the Diocese of Syracuse, taking its territory from the Diocese of Albany.
 The pope named Monsignor Patrick Ludden of Albany as the first bishop of Syracuse.
 St. John the Evangelist Church was selected to serve as the first cathedral.
 At the time of Ludden's arrival, the diocese contained 70,000 Catholics, 74 priests, 46 parishes, 20 mission churches, and 16 parochial schools.
 He selected St. Mary's Church in Syracuse as his new cathedral in 1903, and dedicated it in September 1910.
-In 1909, John Grimes of Albany was appointed as coadjutor bishop of the diocese by Pope Pius X to assist Ludden.
+In 1909, John Grimes of Albany was appointed coadjutor bishop of the diocese.

 By the time of Ludden's death in 1912, the diocese had a Catholic population over 150,000, with 129 priests, 80 parishes, 36 mission churches, and 21 parochial schools.
-Grimes automatically became the second bishop of Syracuse after Ludden died.
-Grimes served in Syracuse until his death in 1922.
+When Ludden died, Grimes served as bishop until his death in 1922.

 1923 to 1970

-Daniel Curley of the Archdiocese of New York was the next bishop of Syracuse, appointed by Pope Pius XI in 1923.
+Daniel Curley was the next bishop, beginning in 1923.
 During Curley's tenure, the Catholic population of the diocese increased from 173,200 to 201,152.
 He established a Society for the Propagation of the Faith, 28 parishes, 18 schools, the Loretto Rest facility, and Lourdes Hospital.
 At his invitation, the Sisters of Perpetual Rosary opened the first home for cloistered nuns in Syracuse.
 Curley died in 1932.

-In 1933, Monsignor John A. Duffy of the Diocese of Newark was appointed the fourth bishop of Syracuse by Pius XI.
+In 1933, John A. Duffy became the fourth bishop of Syracuse.
 In 1934, when fan dancer Sally Rand was scheduled to appear in Syracuse, Duffy commented, "I must regard the presence of the Rand woman on the stage as an act of public defiance of the Catholic people of Syracuse."
 Four years later in 1937, Pius XI named Duffy as bishop of the Diocese of Buffalo.

-To replace Duffy, Pius IX named Monsignor Walter Foery of the Diocese of Rochester as the next bishop of Syracuse in 1937.
+Walter Foery replaced Duffy in 1937.
 In 1959, he expressed "shock and deep regret" that the Syracuse Metropolitan Health Council had admitted Planned Parenthood.
 After 33 years as bishop, Foery retired in 1970.